willjasen/rainstash/README.md

 * **AllowedSubnet** - the subnet allowed to managed the instance via SSH and HTTPS, IPs outside of this subnet will not be able to manage the instance, subnet should be in CIDR form (x.x.x.x/xx)
 * **DeviceName** - the name of this device
 * **DiskEncryptionPassword** - the password used to encrypt the disk where rslsync runs from and where Sync data is stored; this password should be sufficiently different from all other passwords
-* **FolderKey** - the encrypted read-only key used to maintain a copy of a folder upon stack setup, must begin with a F followed by 32 uppercase alphanumberic characters
+* **FolderKey** - the encrypted read-only key used to maintain a copy of a folder upon stack setup, must begin with a F followed by 32 uppercase alphanumeric characters
 * **InstanceType** - the EC2 instance type (i.e. - the size of the instance); see http://aws.amazon.com/ec2/instance-types/
 * **KeyName** - the name of keypair used to setup instance; used to access instance via SSH
 * **SSLCertKeyPassword** - the password used to generate the self-signed SSL certificate; this password should be sufficiently different from all other passwords